-Orion Engineered Carbons' specialty carbon blacks, produced by its unique gas black process and marketed under the tradename NIPex® IQ, are the preferred choice for water-based inkjet inks.
+Orion's specialty carbon blacks, produced by its unique gas black process and marketed under the tradename NIPex® IQ, are the preferred choice for water-based inkjet inks.
 Due to their high structure and surface polarity, gas blacks re-agglomerate while the ink is drying and form large network-like agglomerates on the substrate, making them well-suited for printing on plain paper.
 The re-agglomeration limits pigment penetration into the substrate and is the key factor for the outstanding optical densities.
 Additionally, our NIPex® IQ grades meet the highest demands of the inkjet industry regarding quality and purity (see also table 1).

-Transmission electron microscopic image (microtome Section) of plain paper printed with a gas black-based Inkjet Ink
+Transmission electron microscopic image (microtome section)

-Table 1

-Benefits of NIPex® IQ gas blacks in inkjet printing
+Table 1 Benefits of NIPex® IQ gas blacks in inkjet printing

-Gas black properties Application benefits High concentration of oxygen-functional surface groups Good wettability and easy dispersability in water and other polar media High degree of purity Minimizes corrosion and deposits on the print head, better colloidal stability High but loose structure Easy dispersability Pigment aggregates can agglomerate to form a larger network structure Prevents pigment penetration into porous printing media resulting in high optical density values
+APPLICATION BENEFITS Good wettability and easy dispersability in water and other polar media Minimizes corrosion and deposits on the print head, better colloidal stability Easy dispersability Prevents pigment penetration into porous printing media resulting in high optical density values